Here’s your back to school shopping list of Dollar Tree teacher supplies including what TO purchase and what to stay away from!

 (All items pictured in this post could be found on Dollar Tree’s website at the time of this post.
 Keep in mind that their stock changes regularly!)

 1. Borders- I’ve had great experience purchasing borders at Dollar Tree.
 They’ve really come out with some cute designs and if you’re in a pinch–or don’t live anywhere near a teacher supply store like me!!–these are cute, reasonably sturdy, and colorful.
+Plus, they’re so cheap that even if you don’t reuse them from year to year it’s no great loss.

 3. Math Manipulatives- You can’t beat the dollar store for foam dice, dominoes, playing cards, or standard dice.
 They are every bit as good in quality as name brand versions.
 And since kiddos seem to lose them all the time, the price is just right!

 4. Die Cuts- These die cuts are too cute!
 I really wish they would come out with even more options.
 I used the worms for a “Bookworm” display in my classroom library.
+These also make fabulous pictograph icons, cubby labels, and manipulatives for acting out math problems.

 5. Foam Craft Shapes- In our art center, we have a collage box with lots of odds and ends for students to create open-ended projects.
 These foam pieces are super affordable and easy to glue down on the kids’ masterpieces.
 They don’t have adhesive backs like their more expensive counterparts, but they serve their purpose just fine!